RunLLM/gitbook/installation-and-deployment/deploying-with-helm.md

 ### Customizing Install Options

-The installation command above deploys Aqueduct in the default namespace with the server running with Python 3.8.
+The installation command above deploys the latest version of Aqueduct in the default namespace with the server running with Python 3.8.
 The name of the deployment is generated with the `--generate-name` flag.
 You can customize all of these by running the following:
    ```
-   helm install <DEPLOYMENT_NAME> aqueduct/aqueduct --namespace <NAMESPACE> --set image.repository=<REPO_NAME>
+   helm install <DEPLOYMENT_NAME> aqueduct/aqueduct --namespace <NAMESPACE> --set image.repository=<REPO_NAME> --version <VERSION_NUMBER>
    ```

 Supported image repositories are: